nmata010/nmata010.github.io/_posts/data-strategy-post.md

         - The documentation for ultralytics model functions is here: https://docs.ultralytics.com/reference/engine/model/#ultralytics.engine.model.Model
         - I implemented a validation script using ultralytics.
 It takes the current model and performs validation against the validation dataset.
         - To achieve that i had to modify the notebook. i want to make that contribution to the OSS repo.
+        - I used the script to run the validation and stored the validation results in my gdrive under /benchmarkes
+        - I still need to interpret the output.
+I'm not exactly sure how to read the results.

 4. source or create the data
     - In a perfect world i'll find this dataset already annotated (fingers crossed)
     - in the absence of that i'll have to create the dataset and annotate it myself (sounds tedious but idk)